In this guide, you’ll learn how to spot fake AirPods and what to do to avoid getting scammed.

 Another simple way to check if your AirPods are fake is by checking the light indicator on the front or the inside of the case.
 Look for any misplacement or changes in color.

 We didn’t notice any irregularities in the unit that we had.
 However, the opening port of the light indicator is smaller on the authentic AirPods.

 7. Checking Lightning Port

 We’re moving on with this guide by checking the lightning ports on the charging cases.

 We noticed there’s a small gap between the case and the lightning port on the fake AirPods charging case, which is nonexistent on the real one.

 Besides that, the edges on the fake one are sharp while they’re rounded on the genuine one.
 That, once again, shows poor manufacturing quality.
 Well, that makes sense.
 They got to keep the cost low, that’s why they’re cheap.

 As you can see even the most tech-savvy person would think this fake pair of AirPods are authentic.
-The manufacturers did a great job with these replica in terms of similarity–they look and feel exactly the same.
+The manufacturers did a great job with these replicas in terms of similarity–they look and feel exactly the same.

 They’ve even cloned Apple’s H1 chip, which allows these fake AirPods to connect seamlessly with other iOS and Mac devices.
-These were a perfect fake AirPods 2 with H1 chip.
+These were a perfect fake AirPods 2 with an H1 chip.